jimberry1/advent-of-code-clojure/README.md

 ## Prerequisites

-Ensure the environment variable `AOC_SESSION` is set as an environment variable.
-This can be obtained from authentication on the official [Advent of Code](https://adventofcode.com/) site.
+Ensure the environment variable `AOC_SESSION` is set.
+The value for this variable can be obtained from authentication on the official [Advent of Code](https://adventofcode.com/) site.

 ## Usage